tinytux/vms/README.md

 ===================

 Automated provisioning powered by packer.io and some shell scripts.
-Tested on a Debian Wheezy 8.1 host.
+Tested on a Debian Jessie 8.2 host.

 ## Create a Vagrant base box with Packer